svillegascreative/svillegas-astro/src/content/posts/what-not-to-name-your-astro-data.md

 ## Conclusion

-I never did figure out what the actual root of the problem is (it feels a bit beyond me, well into some Astro internals), so I leave this here as a simple reminder to myself and cautionary instruction to anyone who might come upon it:
+I never did figure out what the actual root of the problem is &mdash; it feels a bit beyond me, well into some Astro internals probably? &mdash; so I leave this here as a simple reminder to myself and cautionary instruction to anyone who might come upon it:

-**You cannot import your JSON file as '`meta`'**. `¯\_(ツ)_/¯`
+**You cannot import your JSON file as `meta`**.